AukeHaanstra/java23-with-modules-and-build-timestamp/README.md

 # Maven compiler plugin failure with Java 23, Java modules and build timestamp property

+# Temporary resolution

+Use maven-compiler-plugin 4.0.0-beta-1 together with maven 4.0.0-beta-3 and set the `project.build.outputTimestamp` property (still necessary until >4.0.0-beta-5 can be used).

 ## Description

 For a multi-module maven project using Java 23 and java modules, the maven compiler plugin throws an error during the